powerhome/playbook/playbook/app/pb_kits/playbook/pb_timeline/docs/_timeline_with_children.md

-You can use whatever kit you want for the label, step, or detail sections of a timeline's event item.

-Checkout the code in this example to see the children kits in action.
+Any kit can be used inside of our compound components of label, step, or detail.
+Expand the code snippet below to see how to use these children elements.